All Celtic Jewelry is now 10% OFF until the end of March (2020)

 The triskelion’s widespread use certainly speaks to the primacy of the number three in many religions and cultures all over the globe.
 Of course, it is still most widely recognized as a Celtic symbol.
 It can be found in Celtic-inspired tattoos and in modern Irish jewelry, where unlike its common counterparts, such as the shamrock or the Claddagh, the geometric swirls immediately hearken back to a more ancient, pagan Ireland.

 Now that you know the origin and meaning of the Irish triple spiral, browse below to see some of our favorite modern designs that incorporate this ancient symbol!

-Patrick Francis Book of Kells Spiral Scarf
+the Patrick Francis Book of Kells Spiral Scarf

-Inspired by the Book of Kells, this silk scarf from Dublin-based Patrick Francis incorporates not only the triple spiral but a host of other unique celtic knot patterns in rich purples and greens.
+Inspired by the Book of Kells, this silk scarf from Dublin-based Patrick Francis incorporates not only the triple spiral but a host of other unique Celtic knot patterns in rich purples and greens.
 Style it with any outfit to carry your Irish heritage with you wherever your errands take you.